asf89/SQL-exercises/README.md

-This repository shows some examples of SQL code.
+This repository shows some SQL code for exercise purposes.